Weltskaiser/mkvwriter/README.md

 * Added simple example program that combines multiple JPEG files into a .MKV

+### v0.1.1 - 2017-01-29 ###

+Re-licensed under MIT license, with permission from all copyright holders.

 ## To Do ##

 * Had to disable m_AllCues->AddBlockGroup() in MatroskaMuxer.cpp, as this
   function was deprecated.
 Need to find out with what it should be replaced.
   See commit 29d289d999f16972406a7f79f1d266d686d181d7.
+* Improve API stability, by converting interface classes into abstract base classes.
+* Improve conformance with later versions of the MKV specification.